 Trello uses the Welcome Board to quickly showcase how the product works by encouraging the user to interact with it.
-They recognized that the Aha Moment is when a user is able to add tasks and move them across lists, and so the first item on the “Stuff to try” list is to drag a card to the “Tried It” list.
+They recognized that the true value is gained when a user is able to add tasks and move them across lists.
+So the first item on the “Stuff to try” list is to drag a card to the “Tried It” list.
 In doing so, the user quickly understands how easy it is to organize their projects – part of Trello’s core value.

 Trello is a great example of how you can use your own product to onboard new users, and guide your users quickly to discover your product's value.